MackR/MackR/README.md

 Hi, I’m Mack Ragland, thanks for taking the time to get to know me better.

-- 📚 I started off as a mechanical engineering graduate, but realized my passion was in programming and electronics, and after graduating, I joined an automation and controls company troubleshooting electronics, coordinating with clients, and programming PLCs.
+- 📚 I started off as a mechanical engineering graduate, but realized my passion was in programming and electronics, and after graduating, I joined an automation and controls company, troubleshooting electronics, coordinating with clients, and programming PLCs.

 - 🦾 Automation and controls companies couldn't satisfy my desire for intellectual creativity and engineering achievement, and so I joined a humanoid robotics startup where I deployed robots throughout the USA, testing and troubleshooting our product while being a company representative.
 I worked with ROS2, Linux command line, Bash, wifi, and network analysis.